-Taxation of Issuer
+Taxation of the Trust

-The Tax Act requires that the Issuer compute its income or loss for a taxation year as though it were an individual resident in Canada.
-The taxation year of the Issuer is the calendar year.
-In each taxation year, the Issuer will be subject to tax under Part I of the Tax Act on its taxable income for the year, including income allocated to it by the Partnership and net realized taxable capital gains less the portion thereof that it deducts in respect of the amounts paid or payable in the year to Trust Unitholders and is otherwise deductible under the Tax Act.
-An amount will not be considered to be payable to a Trust Unitholder in a taxation year unless the Trust Unitholder is entitled in that year to enforce payment of the amount.
+The taxation year of the Trust is generally the calendar year.
+In each taxation year the Trust will generally be subject to tax under Part I of the Tax Act on its income for the year, including net realized taxable capital gains for that year and its allocated share of income of each source of the Partnership (or any other Subsidiary that is a partnership) for its fiscal period ending in or coincidentally with such taxation year, less the portion thereof that the Trust deducts in respect of the amounts paid or payable, or deemed to be paid or payable, in the year to Trust Unitholders.
+An amount will be considered to be payable to a Trust Unitholder in a taxation year if the Trust Unitholder is entitled in that year to enforce payment of the amount.